ibm-cloud-docs/vpc/backup_service_vpc_about.md

 While the snapshots service is used in the background to create backups, there are similarities and differences between backups and snapshots.
 Table 1 compares backups to snapshots.

-Backups and snapshots services are different than a disaster recovery (DR) solution, where your data is continually backed up with automatic failover.
+Backups and snapshots services are not the same as a disaster recovery (DR) solution, where your data is continually backed up and has automatic failover.
 Restoring a volume from a backup or snapshot is a manual operation that takes time.
 {: note}

 | Feature | Backup | Snapshot |